 In the CY 2020 HH PPS final rule with comment period (84 FR 60478), we finalized our proposal to maintain the three payment categories utilized under the temporary transitional payments for home infusion therapy services.
-Maintaining the three current payment categories, with the associated J-codes as outlined in section 1834(u)(7)(C) of the Act, utilizes an already established framework for assigning a unit of single payment (per category), accounting for different therapy types, as required by section 1834(u)(1)(A)(ii) of the Act.
+Maintaining the three current payment categories, with the associated J-codes as set out at section 1834(u)(7)(C) of the Act, utilizes an already established framework for assigning a unit of single payment (per category), accounting for different therapy types, as required by section 1834(u)(1)(A)(ii) of the Act.
 The payment amount for each of these three categories is different, though each category has its associated single payment amount.
 The single payment amount (per category) would thereby reflect variations in nursing utilization, complexity of drug administration, and patient acuity, as determined by the different categories based on therapy type.
-Retaining the three current payment categories maintains consistency with the already established payment methodology and ensures a smooth transition between the temporary transitional payments and the permanent payment system to be implemented beginning with 2021.
-Table 12 provides the list of J-codes associated with the infusion drugs that fall within each of the payment categories.
+Retaining the three current payment categories maintains consistency with the already established payment methodology and ensures a smooth transition between the temporary transitional payments and the permanent payment system to be implemented beginning in 2021.

+Table 13 provides the list of J-codes associated with the infusion drugs that fall within each of the payment categories.
 There are some drugs that are paid for under the transitional benefit but would not be defined as a home infusion drug under the permanent benefit beginning with 2021.
-As noted previously in this proposed rule, section 1861(iii)(3)(C) of the Act defines a home infusion drug as a parenteral drug or biological administered intravenously or subcutaneously for an administration period of 15 minutes or more, in the home of an individual through a pump that is an item of DME.
-Such term does not include the following: (1) Insulin pump systems; and (2) a selfadministered drug or biological on a self-administered drug exclusion list.
-Hizentra, a subcutaneous immunoglobulin, is not included in this definition of home infusion drugs because it is listed on a selfadministered drug (SAD) exclusion list by the MACs.
+Section 1861(iii)(3)(C) of the Act defines a home infusion drug as a parenteral drug or biological administered intravenously or subcutaneously for an administration period of 15 minutes or more, in the home of an individual through a pump that is an item of DME.
+Such term does not include the following: (1) insulin pump systems; and (2) a self-administered drug or biological on a self-administered drug exclusion list.
+Hizentra®, a subcutaneous immunoglobulin, is not included in this definition of "home infusion drugs" because it is listed on a self-administered drug (SAD) exclusion list by the MACs.
 This drug was included as a transitional home infusion drug since the definition of such drug in section 1834(u)(7)(A)(iii) of the Act does not exclude self-administered drugs or biologicals on a SAD exclusion list under the temporary transitional payment.
-Therefore, although home infusion therapy services related to the administration of Hizentra are covered under the temporary transitional payment, because it is on a SAD exclusion list, services related to the administration of this biological are not covered under the benefit in 2021.
-Similarly, in accordance with the definition of "home infusion drug" as a parenteral drug or biological administered intravenously or subcutaneously, home infusion therapy services related to the administration of Ziconotide and Floxuridine are also excluded, as these drugs are given via intrathecal and intra-arterial routes respectively and therefore do not meet the definition of home infusion drug.
-Likewise, home infusion therapy services related to the intrathecal administration of Morphine, identified by HCPCS code J2274, is excluded because intrathecal administration does not meet the definition of a home infusion drug under the permanent benefit.
-Subsequent drugs added to the DME LCD for external infusion pumps, and compounded infusion drugs not otherwise classified, as identified by HCPCS codes J7799 and J7999, would be grouped into the appropriate payment category by the DME MACs.
-Payment category 1 would include any subsequent intravenous infusion drug additions, payment category 2 would include any subsequent subcutaneous infusion drug additions, and payment category 3 would include any subsequent intravenous chemotherapy or other highly complex drug or biologic infusion additions.
+Therefore, although home infusion therapy services related to the administration of Hizentra® are covered under the temporary transitional payment, because it is currently on a SAD exclusion list, services related to the administration of this biological are not covered under the benefit in 2021; however, if it is removed from all the SAD lists, it could be added to the home infusion drugs list in the future.
+Similarly, in accordance with the definition of "home infusion drug" as a parenteral drug or biological administered intravenously or subcutaneously, home infusion therapy services related to the administration of ziconotide and floxuridine are also excluded, as these drugs are given via intrathecal and intraarterial routes respectively and therefore do not meet the definition of "home infusion drug".
+Likewise, home infusion therapy services related to the intrathecal administration of morphine, identified by HCPCS code J2274, is excluded because intrathecal administration does not meet the definition of a "home infusion drug" under the permanent benefit.